 Fuel economy is impressive, too, so unless you cover higher-than-average mileage, you don't need to choose one of the more expensive diesel engines.
 More powerful petrol options include the 1.8 TSI, which comes with four-wheel drive and gives the Yeti almost hot-hatch-like performance.
 The 1.6 TDI diesel engine is exclusive to the eco-friendly Skoda Yeti Greenline models, and although it can feel a little underpowered at times, it ensures excellent fuel economy returns for such a large car.
+It's a shame, though, that the 1.6 TDI sounds a little rough under acceleration.
 The more conventional 2.0 TDI diesel is another option - offered with 109bhp, 138bhp or a hefty 168bhp in top-of-the-range models.

 Opting for four-wheel-drive gives this family crossover excellent grip in mud, snow or other rough terrain, while the system also softens throttle response to minimise wheel spin and helps the car to descend steep hills in a slow and controlled fashion.
 An off-road button on the dash automatically controls the traction control, hill descent control and braking, and it means the Yeti is incredibly simple to drive off-road - sorting out most problems and lack of grip without you even realising there was an issue.